TheLovinator1/sonarr/README.md

+# Don't use this :-)

+Better containers are out there, you should use [linuxserver/sonarr](https://github.com/linuxserver/docker-sonarr) instead.

 # Sonarr

 Sonarr is a PVR for Usenet and BitTorrent users.
 It can monitor multiple RSS feeds for new episodes of your favorite